soeque1/keras-apache-mxnet/docs/mxnet_backend/multi_gpu_training.md

 Y_test = keras.utils.np_utils.to_categorical(y_test, num_classes)
 ```

-# Build the Network
+## Build the Network

 Build a sequential model with 3 layers (1 input layer, 1 hidden layer, and 1 output layer).
-We do not dive deep in to the architectural details of the neural network and focus mainly on our objective of this tutorial to show case how to use multiple GPUs in Keras with MXNet backend.
+We do not dive deep in to the architectural details of the neural network.
+Our objective of this tutorial is to showcase how to use multiple GPUs in Keras with MXNet backend.

 ```python
 from keras.models import Sequential